Written by Shannon Fujimoto Nakaya, DVM

 According to Western scientific theory, acupuncture works, at least in part, by prompting physiologic changes that diminish pain and promote healing.
 Not all acupuncture points are anatomically similar, and stimulation of different types of acupuncture points elicits different types of physiologic responses.
 Some of these complex mechanisms are better understood than others.
 For example, acupuncture can diminish the sensation of pain via a process called segmental analgesia.
 Needling of certain acupoints activates tiny nerve fibers, which synapse with larger nerve fibers, which synapse with the spinal cord, which synapse with the brain, which causes endorphin release.
 Some of the endorphins act on the brain while others act on the spinal cord, large and small nerve fibers, collectively diminishing the patient's sensation of pain.

-Patients who do not tolerate needling can still consider other methods of moving and balancing qi such as acupressure, massage, diet, lifestyle, and herbal supplements.
+Patients who do not tolerate body work of any sort can still consider other methods of moving and balancing qi such as diet, lifestyle, and herbal supplements.

 How often will my pet need acupuncture?

 It depends.
 Some conditions will respond to a single treatment.
 In general, the longer a patient has had a condition, the longer it will take the patient to recover.
 For chronic conditions like long-standing arthritis, it is useful to plan on weekly treatments for three to four weeks, and then "maintenance" every 2 to 6 weeks.